shhyou/bain-cs111-web-fork/pages/syllabus.md

 * Do not copy solutions from any source, including the web or previous CS 111 students.
 * While working with other students, it is perfectly acceptable to ‘look’ at each other’s code (perhaps while helping someone to debug), but you should NEVER be scribing (typing or writing) your own work while looking at someone else’s (on a computer screen, paper, whiteboard, etc.).
 * Uploading materials from this course to websites that sell such content to students is prohibited by Northwestern’s academic integrity policies, and may also put you at risk for violating copyright policies in Northwestern’s Student Conduct Code.
+* Do not attempt to turn in code that has been generated, in-part or in-whole, via any computational means.
+* If you turn in code that you yourself did not both conceive of and type into your computer, you have committed a violation of Northwestern's Academic Honesty Policy.
 * Do not attempt to claim attendance for class periods in which you did not physically stay in the classroom for the entire class period.
 If you are found to have incorrectly reported your physical attendance at lectures, tutorial sessions, or quizzes, you will be immediately referred to the Dean of Student's Office and you will be assigned a grade of 0 for all such instances.

 Contact Prof. Bain if you have any questions about what is appropriate.
 Please note that all suspected incidents of violating the Academic Integrity of the course will be reported immediately to the Dean of Students.